dreamcatcher-tech/network/Inbox/2025-02-22 1536 scopes and actions.md

 Also should be able to specify some files that we epxect not to have changed when processing this action.

 May have a single compute branch per repo ?

+Scope could be bundled up with the signature and the nonce, as part of the envelope key ?